outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - relevance of intelligence (successful learning/thinking) & disease (unsuccessful learning/thinking/stressor-handling): https://www.quantamagazine.org/brain-cells-break-their-dna-to-learn-more-quickly-20210830/

   - add to science

+    - solutions to water supply problem
+      - multiple solutions including solutions like reverse osmosis and solution formats like using reverse osmosis to create a reusable water supply that is more filterable, requiring one use per user with access to the tool in urban centers
+      - using processes like applying heat to evaporate water to create clouds/condensation which can be separated from minerals
+      - solving a different problem - optimizing production of new or known elements/organisms that bind with chloride more strongly than sodium, convert sodium chloride molecules into more filterable molecules, replace the sodium in a bonded molecule of sodium chloride, or break the bond of the bonded molecule

+    - calorie expenditure as a budgeting structure, where high energy usage optimizes usage (like routing energy to essential processes like creating new stem/immune cells, replacing damaged cells), so low energy usage (low exercise) doesnt develop these optimizations to energy usage, so theres more energy available to nonessential processes (like creating cells randomly or in other suboptimal ways) bc of the lack of routing or other optimization functions

     - quantum structures are structures that can be combined or otherwise interact (such as by neutralizing each other, or reducing change types, or interacting to form a stable structure) to form stability structures (measurable across adjacent time sequences) on which further changes can be based (creating further time structures/expanding time by increasing the number of possibilities), as quantum structures are 'information-adjacent' in that they are relatively unstable and difficult to measure but adjacently form information (measurable, stable structures)
       - 'connectible stable time sequences' and 'local structures' and 'change structures' and ('overlapping time sequences' or 'coordinating/interactive time sequences' or 'non-contradicting/non-interactive time sequences') as structures that form space-time, definable as 'structures that support certain change types which are executable within a given time, and if surrounded by other structures'